 Clinically-Isolated Syndrome (CIS)– A single episode of neurological symptoms that may suggest MS.

 Relapse Remitting Multiple Sclerosis (RRMS)– Unpredictable relapses where new symptoms increase or worsen followed by periods of remission where symptoms improve to some degree.
 This is the most common type of MS.

 Secondary-Progressive Multiple Sclerosis (SPMS)– Many people with RRMS will later develop SPMS, where the disability will steadily progress over time without periods of remission.

 Primary-Progressive Multiple Sclerosis (PPMS)– Steady increase in disability without relapses or periods of remission.

-While there is no cure yet for MS, there are several treatment options and therapies that focus on improving function, managing symptoms, and preventing future attacks.
+While there is no cure yet for MS, there are several treatment options (for example PoNS) and therapies that focus on improving function, managing symptoms, and preventing future attacks.
 In addition, research continues in order to learn more about the cause of this disease and how to prevent it.